 - Are they successfully weaned from their mother?

 - Have they been successfully socialized?

 - Is there room at the shelter?

 Because of these variables, the foster pet may not be ready for adoption by the date on your foster home contract.
 Please call the foster home coordinator to make an appointment to return your pet.
-If your foster pet checks out okay, you will leave him at the shelter.
-If not, you will take him back home for a specified number of days and have him rechecked.
 Your flexibility and patience are always appreciated!